110 S. Pine Street, Suite 221

 City Phone: (805) 925.0951 x227

 City Fax: (805) 928-4995

 Manager of Public Works Department, streets and facilities maintenance; transit system; and engineering.

-To effectively provide public works services to all City residents in a courteous, responsible, responsive and efficient manner.
+To effectively provide public works services to all City residents in a courteous, responsive, responsible and efficient manner.

 - Complete the Police Department Tenant Improvements Project so that the Police Department relocation can proceed, and assist in developing and implementing the new Public Safety communications systems.

 - Continue to work with PG&E to retrofit remaining streetlights owned by PG&E within the City limits, to improve visibility and enhance safety for motorists and pedestrians.
-Design, bid, and install new LED lighting within Parking Structure “B” on the north side of the Town Center East Mall, to improve safety and attain greater energy efficiency.
+Update the Short Range Transit Plan and implement service changes recommended with input from riders.

 - Begin design of the Civic Center Underground Utility District to relocate overhead utilities within the downtown area so that the public will experience improved visual aesthetics within this area of civic importance and high pedestrian and vehicular travel.